Lane4Digital/dotenv/README.md

 ---

-## Lieferumfang im Github Repository
+## Content in the GitHub Repository

-- **SourceFile**:
+- **Source File**:
   - src/DotEnv.php
   - tests/DotEnvTest.php
-- **Docker-basierte Umgebung**: PHP 8.3 (inkl. xDebug)
+- **Docker-based Environment**: PHP 8.3 (incl. xDebug)
   - Dockerfile
   - Docker Compose
   - .env
 - **GIT**:
   - git-pre-commit-hook.sh
-- **Support**: Makefile mit folgenden Befehlen:
+- **Support**: Makefile with the following commands:
-  - `make build`: Erzeugt ein PHP-CLI Docker-Image
+  - `make build`: Builds a PHP-CLI Docker image
-  - `make remove`: Entfernt hier genutzte container, images, networks, volumes und caches
+  - `make remove`: Removes used containers, images, networks, volumes, and caches
-  - `make install`: Composer Installation
+  - `make install`: Composer installation
-  - `make update`: Composer Update
+  - `make update`: Composer update
-  - `make autoload`: Composer Autoload-Dump-File
+  - `make autoload`: Composer autoload dump file
-  - `make phpcs`: Coding Style Prüfung
+  - `make phpcs`: Coding style check
-  - `make phpunit`: Ausführung aller Tests
+  - `make phpunit`: Runs all tests
-  - `make phpunit-reports`: Ausführung aller Tests inkl.
-Dokumentation
+  - `make phpunit-reports`: Runs all tests including documentation
-  - `make phpunit-coverage`: Ausführung aller Tests inkl.
-Code Coverage auf der Konsole
+  - `make phpunit-coverage`: Runs all tests including code coverage on the console
-  - `make phpstan`: Vollständige Code-Analyse (level 8)
+  - `make phpstan`: Complete code analysis (level 8)
-- **Dokumentation**:
+- **Documentation**:
   - README.md

-Der Aufbau des DockerFiles zum erstellen des PHP Images ist etwas umfänglicher gebaut als es für dieses Tool notwendig ist, da das resultierende PHP Image in verschiedenen Lane4 Tools eingesetzt wird.
+The structure of the Dockerfile for creating the PHP image is more comprehensive than necessary for this tool, as the resulting PHP image is used in various Lane4 tools.

-Es wird auch darauf geachtet, das unsere Images so klein wie möglich sind und auf eurem System durch ggf. wiederholtes bauen der Images keine unnötigen Dateien verbleiben.
+We also ensure that our images are as small as possible and that no unnecessary files remain on your system after repeated image builds.

 ---

-Viel Freude bei der Nutzung!
+Enjoy using it!